A Grunwald-Wang type theorem for abelian varieties: Abstract

 \section{Abstract}

 Let $A$ be an abelian variety over a number field $k$.
 We show that weak approximation holds in the Weil-Ch\^atelet group, $\HH^1(k,A)$, but that it may fail when one restricts to the $n$-torsion subgroup.
 This failure is however relatively mild; we show that weak approximation holds outside a finite set of primes which is generically empty.
-This can be seen as an analog of the Grunwald-Wang theorem in class field theory which asserts that similar results hold for abelian extensions of number fields.
+This proves a conjecture of Land and Tate that can be seen as an analog of the Grunwald-Wang theorem in class field theory.
 The methods apply, for the most part, to arbitrary finite $G_k$-modules and so may be of interest in their own right.